 Your body then converts all the excess energy it can into fat which usually goes on around your waist

 To complicate matters, high intensity workouts can also spike your stress hormones.
 Drop the hard core cardio in favour of more weights and HIIT or yoga.

 When cortisol levels are up and down they can cause you to wake in the night and usually around 3 am.

 It is worth noting that unstable sugar levels in your blood causing hormonal imbalance can also do this.

 A 3 am wakeup is your possibly body crying out for energy, and one way to fix it is to drink something high in fat before bed that can nourish you overnight.

-A warm chai latte before bed could help this.
+Try a warm chai latte before bed.
 Here is my recipe for one which is super delicious.

 The more stress you have, the more hormones and salt they send out to circulate in the body.

 When your stress levels fall, all that sodium that has built up needs to be excreted so the body will let it out in your urine along with other important minerals.

 If you are suffering from adrenal fatigue you may lose the ability to keep your sodium, potassium, and magnesium levels where they need be.